 Used nuclear fuel is currently safely stored in facilities licensed by the CNSC at sites where it is produced.
 Placing all Canada's used nuclear fuel in a single central location will require transportation from these interim storage facilities to the deep geological repository.
-Depending on the location of the site, this may involve road, rail or water transport, or a combination of the three.
+Depending on the location of the site, this may involve road, rail, or water transport, or a combination of the three.
 The NWMO will need to demonstrate to regulatory authorities and citizens the safety and security of any transportation system before transport of used nuclear fuel to the repository can begin.
 Transportation of the used nuclear fuel will have to meet the stringent packaging and transport requirements of the Canadian Nuclear Safety Commission (CNSC) and Transport Canada regulations prior to obtaining the certificate for the design of the package and a licence to transport being issued.
+For more information, please see Safe and Secure Transportation of Canada's Used Nuclear Fuel at www.nwmo.ca/brochures.